A novel approach to understanding CoViD-19: exploring the interplay of SARS-CoV-2 and CTL response: Conclusions

 In this study, a FO model for the dynamics of SARS-CoV-2, responsible for CoViD-19, was analysed together with the human immune response, in particular CTL.
 The research essentially consisted of three key points:

-\begin{itemize} \item[{\bf (I):}] Theoretical analysis of the model to find a region where two equilibrium states can coexist. \item[{\bf (II):}] Influence that the parameters of the model have on the progression of the virus within human organism. \item[{\bf (III):}] Analysis of the immune response that human body is able to provide in the presence of SARS-CoV-2. \end{itemize}
+\begin{itemize} \item[{\bf (I)}] Theoretical analysis of the model to find a region where two equilibria can coexist; \item[{\bf (II)}] Influence that the parameters of the model have on the progression of the virus within human organism; \item[{\bf (III)}] Analysis of the immune response that human body is able to provide in the presence of SARS-CoV-2, for different $\alpha$ values. \end{itemize}

-Regarding the coexistence of two equilibrium states, we found that under particular conditions, namely for $\mathcal{R}_0 > \phi_0$, a CTL response-free and a SARS-CoV-2 endemic equilibria coexist (see Figure \ref{coexistencia}).
+Regarding the coexistence of two equilibria, we found that under particular conditions, namely for $\mathcal{R}_0 > \varphi_0$, the CTL response-free and SARS-CoV-2 endemic equilibria can coexist (see Figure \ref{coexistencia}).
+This result is quite important in that we find a range of values for the \emph{basic reproduction number} ($1 < \mathcal{R}_0 < \varphi_0$) for which there is no disease or immune response (which makes sense).
+However, for $\mathcal{R}_0 > \varphi_0$, the organism still has no immune response to the virus that is already present in the human body.
+This phenomenon should serve as a warning to health professionals and epidemiologists.

+One of the conclusions that could possibly have more impact in real life is related to Figure \ref{pop_behaviour}.
+We can see that for lower values of $\alpha$, the asymptotic behaviour of the populations stabilizes faster than for higher values of $\alpha$.
+This scenario can play an important role in predicting cell behaviour earlier than if we run simulations with just the integer order derivative ($\alpha = 1$).

-With respect to the \emph{basic reproduction number}, $\mathcal{R}_0$, we concluded through analysis of sensitivity indices and numerical simulations that the SARS-CoV-2 infection rate, $\beta$, has a significant impact on the decrease of healthy cells in human body.
-This leads to an increase in the viral load.
-However, simulations have revealed that when $\beta < 0.2$, then $\mathcal{R}_0 < 1$, which leads us to conclude that the infection will tend to disappear.
+With respect to the \emph{basic reproduction number} $\mathcal{R}_0$, simulations have revealed that when $\beta < 0.2$, then $\mathcal{R}_0 < 1$, which leads us to conclude that the infection tends to disappear.
 So human body will be healthy again and free of infection.

 With regard to the analysis of the immune response to infection, we simulated the model for four CTL proliferation functions: